aryanverma461/PizzaHut_sql_project/README.md

 - Percentage Revenue Contribution by Pizza Types: - Calculating each type's share in overall revenue.
 - Cumulative Revenue Analysis: Evaluating the revenue growth over time.

 # Tools and Technologies

 - SQL: For data querying and analysis.
 - Database System: PostgreSQL
 - Additional tools: [ VScode, Git, GitHub, ChatGPT ]

-# Project Structure

-The project is organized as follows:

-### pizza_sales_csv:
-Contains the dataset files.
-### load_datasets_pizzahut:
-Include Creating Database, Creating tables and Finally Loading the data into those table from csv files.

-### project_pizzahut_analysis:
-Includes SQL scripts used for analysis.
-### assets:
-Stores few visualizations, and summary reports